JethroJames/TUNED/README.md

-# Project Name

-Based on the abstract provided, here's an introduction for your project:
+# Trusted Unified Feature-Neighborhood Dynamics for Multi-View Classification
 ---

-## Project Introduction
+## Introduction

 Multi-view classification (MVC) is a challenging task due to the domain gaps and inconsistencies that often arise across different views, leading to uncertainties during the fusion process.
 Traditional methods, like Evidential Deep Learning (EDL), have been employed to address view uncertainty.
 However, these approaches often rely heavily on the Dempster-Shafer combination rule, which is sensitive to conflicting evidence and typically overlooks the critical role of neighborhood structures within multi-view data.